 The government shall strengthen the monitoring and accountability of gender and LGBT+ mainstreaming interventions through the Annual Performance Agreements.
 The heads of agencies shall be assigned annual targets and held accountable for meeting the targets outlined under the respective domains in the policy.

-Plan Evaluation
+Five-Year Plan Evaluation

 The government shall evaluate the implementation progress of gender and LGBT+ mainstreaming initiatives during the planned mid-term and terminal evaluations.